 INGÉ LAMPRECHT: In summary Ronel, what do you think are the most important things couples should consider when they draft a will and decide to nominate each other as heirs?

 RONEL WILLIAMS: The general advice whenever we deal with clients who want to do wills is to say to them that they must make 100% sure that their will remains up to date.
 In other words, the will must still reflect their current situation so that if anything changes in their life, they must revisit the will.
 Now in the context of married couples who get divorced, this is even more important because clearly their situation has changed – in all likelihood they would want the terms of their will to reflect that changed situation.
 So they really need to make a 100% sure that they update their will but then also importantly (and that is the general advice whenever a will is drafted) if you nominate anybody in your will to receive a benefit you must also consider what would happen if that person is either no longer in a position to accept it or in a case like this where the person – let’s say it is your spouse and you go through a divorce – so you should ideally nominate an alternative heir or you should indicate in your will, what will happen if the circumstances around that person have changed.

 So it really is just to think further than just the immediate scenario and also then to make sure that when anything changes in your life to the extent that your circumstances are changed, that you also update or at least consider your will at that stage to see if you want to update it.

 INGÉ LAMPRECHT: Thanks Ronel.
 That was the chairperson of the Fiduciary Institute of Southern Africa, Ronel Williams.

-This podcast was sponsored by the Fiduciary Institute of Southern Africa (FISA).
+Brought to you by the Fiduciary Institute of Southern Africa (FISA).